OpenSourceEconomics/respy/doc/source/software_engineering.rst

     :target: https://landscape.io/github/restudToolbox/package/master
     :alt: Code Health

 We use several automatic code review tools to help us improve the readability and maintainability of our code base.
-For example, we work with `Quantified Code <https://www.quantifiedcode.com/app/project/b00436d2ca614437b843c7042dba0c26>`_, `Codacy <https://www.codacy.com/app/eisenhauer/respy/dashboard>`_, and `Landscape <https://landscape.io/github/restudToolbox/package>`_
+For example, we work with `Codacy <https://www.codacy.com/app/eisenhauer/respy/dashboard>`_ and `Landscape <https://landscape.io/github/restudToolbox/package>`_

 Continuous Integration Workflow
 -------------------------------